cjantonelli/software/README.md

 where "hpc101" is the short name for the course, and "20191010" is the date this session is taught.
 The course number is optional, as is the date and its preceding underscore.

-To add a course, add a line similar to the following to the course validation case statement:
+To add a course, add a line similar to the following to the course validation case statement in the script:

     mycourse) CLASSNAME="my favorite course"; REASON="you need an account";;

 where CLASSNAME is the long name of the course, and REASON is the phrase justifying why the user is getting the notification email.
-Alternatively, the -m argument can be used to stop the script from checking that the short course name is known and fron obtaining course name or date taught from the input file name; logchk will use generic language for the notification.
+Alternatively, the -m argument can be used to stop the script from checking that the short course name is known and from obtaining course name or date taught from the input file name; logchk will use generic language for the notification.

 Use the -d argument to send a single email to yourself instead of the